What Is Break-Even Analysis and How to Calculate it?

 What is Break-Even Analysis?

-Break-even analysis is a financial calculation that calculates and examines the safety margin for a product/entity on the basis of the revenues collected and associated costs.
+Break-even analysis is a financial calculation that calculates and examines the safety margin for a product/entity based on the revenues collected and associated costs.
 In simpler terms, it reveals the point at which you will have sold enough units to cover your costs, also known as the break-even point.

 Recommended online courses